EricFournier3/HIVvariant/README.md

 		--fastq-2 <String>
 			Optional.
 Path to extra fastq files

    2.3 Input

 	User must specify path to the following input files :

-			- A global dna gp120 alignement of specimens sequence with HXG2 as reference in fasta format.
+			- A global dna gp120 alignement of specimens sequences with HXB2 as reference in fasta format.

-			- A specimen list in yaml format.
+			- A specimens list in yaml format.
 See ExampleSpecYaml.yaml as example.

 			- Paired end fastq files (uncompressed or gz compressed).
 Two different path are accepted.

    2.4 Output

 	The following directory scaffold is automatically created when the script is launched.